Skip to content

 7. Now, open Helium on both your PC and your Android device.

-8. Helium will now pair both the devices.
+8. Helium will now pair both devices.

 9. You can disconnect your Android device now.